pveyes/raw.macro/README.md

 const markdown = raw("./README.md");
 ```

+**Note: Because raw.macro uses babel internally to replace `raw()` calls, your transpiled code won't be changed if you only change the file that you import.
+This is because from babel perspective, your JS file is unchanged**

+One workaround that you can do that doesn't involve restarting your build system is making small changes where you put `raw()` calls, for example by adding `console.log()` with different content.

 ### Dynamic path import

 You can also use import dynamic path using [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 You can even use them inside a function / React component!